The Out-of-Towners (album): Reception

-John Kelman, in a review for All About Jazz, stated: "While not a complete show, The Out-of-Towners still comes closest to capturing a complete concert experience by providing free playing along with standards, and even a solo piano piece...
+John Kelman, in a review for All About Jazz, stated: "While not a complete show, The Out-of-Towners still comes closest to capturing a complete concert experience by providing free playing along with standards, and even a solo piano piece ...
 Jarrett's trio has become one of the primary benchmarks for piano trio interplay, and it proves that, as Jarrett has said, 'it's not the material, it's what you bring to the material.'
 While some have bemoaned the fact that Jarrett appears to have left composition behind, the reality is that with an intuitive interaction that can only come from having played together for over twenty years, Jarrett, Peacock and DeJohnette raise the art of interpretation to a level that defies easy categorization.
 While they may, for the most part, choose to work existing standards, their playing is so fresh, so vital, that they make each piece sound like a new composition each time they play it."

-In an article at Between Sound and Space, Tyran Grillo wrote: "Jarrett... shines at every turn, but his phenomenal rhythm section has rarely sounded more luminescent.
+In an article for ECM blog Between Sound and Space, Tyran Grillo wrote: "Jarrett ... shines at every turn, but his phenomenal rhythm section has rarely sounded more luminescent.
 Light in their step and playful in their virtuosity, Jarrett's sidemen exude effortlessness."